-The tree builds in O(n log(n)) time, but queries with a single result typicatime.
-Queries returning multiple results will traverse more of the tree, the a query returning all of the objects in the scene in O(n) time.
-The tradegeneration when the same topology is maintained too long as object and in pathological cases query performance may degrade to O(n) time
+The tree builds in $O(n \log(n))$ time, but queries with a single result typica time.
+Queries returning multiple results will traverse more of the tree, th a query returning all of the objects in the scene in O(n) time.
+The tradegeneration when the same topology is maintained too long as objec and in pathological cases query performance may degrade to O(n) time

-Acceleration structures must be continually modified in accordance added or removed, or object AABB updates due to changes in position minimize the cost, modifications are deferred for as long as possible removing objects or updating AABBs occurs in amortized constant time modifications deferred until the changes 'commit'.
-This happens on the query or the next fetchResults().
+Acceleration structures must be continually modified in accordance added or removed, or object AABB updates due to changes in position minimize the cost, modifications are deferred for as long as possibl removing objects or updating AABBs occurs in amortized constant tin modifications deferred until the changes 'commit'.
+This happens on th query or the next fetchResults().
 To force an immediate PxScene::flushQueryUpdates() function.